zyztek/suna/README.md

 python setup.py
 ```

+### Manual Setup

+See the [Self-Hosting Guide](./docs/SELF-HOSTING.md) for detailed manual setup instructions.

 The wizard will guide you through all necessary steps to get your Suna instance up and running.
 For detailed instructions, troubleshooting tips, and advanced configuration options, see the [Self-Hosting Guide](./SELF-HOSTING.md).

+## Contributing

+We welcome contributions from the community!
+Please see our [Contributing Guide](./CONTRIBUTING.md) for more details.

 ## Acknowledgements